 - The need for greater business acumen and utilization of technology coupled with increased marketing efforts

 The farmers / growers are realizing their need to do more research into niche marketing and the need for consistency and quality with their own products.
-OED aims to provide opportunities for networking and education for the agriculture community by giving a grant to the College of Tropical Agriculture and Human Resources to do research and giving farmers a technological edge on developing new products and marketing strategies.
-OED is also stressing the need to buy local with it’s partnership with the Maui County Farm Bureau on its “Grown on Maui” campaign.
+The Department of Agriculture aims to provide opportunities for networking and education for the agriculture community by giving a grant to the College of Tropical Agriculture and Human Resources to do research and giving farmers a technological edge on developing new products and marketing strategies.
+The Department of Agriculture is also stressing the need to buy local with it’s partnership with the Maui County Farm Bureau on its “Grown on Maui” campaign.